-General and administrative expenses consist of management fees paid to our Manager, which is a related party, in relation to management services offered, and expenses paid to third parties associated with us being a public company, which include the preparation of disclosure documents, legal and accounting costs, incremental director and officer liability insurance costs, director compensation and costs related to compliance with the Sarbanes-Oxley Act of 2002.
+General and administrative expenses consist of management fees paid to our Manager, which is a related party, in relation to management services offered, and expenses paid to third parties associated with us being a public company, which include the preparation of disclosure documents, legal and accounting costs, including costs related to compliance with the Sarbanes-Oxley Act of 2002, incremental director and officer liability insurance costs and director compensation.

-In relation to management fees, during the period from January 1, 2005 to December 31, 2007, we paid our Manager a management fee of \$50,000 per year for each vessel in our fleet and a fee of 0.4% on gross freight, charter hire, ballast bonus and demurrage, excluding any amortization of time charter discount to revenue.
-The management fee has been recorded as a general and administrative expense.
 On January 1, 2008, we amended the vessel management agreements in effect at the time, and from that period onwards we have been required to pay our Manager a management fee of \$575 per day per vessel and a fee of 1.0% on gross freight, charter hire, ballast bonus and demurrage.
-In connection with our initial public offering which was completed in June 2008, we entered into a new management agreement to replace our then existing arrangements with our Manager.
-Under our new management agreement, we have continued to pay a management fee of \$575 per day per vessel and a fee of 1.0% on gross freight, charter hire, ballast bonus and demurrage.
+In connection with our initial public offering which was completed in June 2008, we entered into a new two year initial term management agreement to replace our then existing arrangements with our Manager, with automatic one-year renewals for an additional eight years.
+Under this management agreement, we have continued to pay a management fee of \$575 per day per vessel and a fee of 1.0% on gross freight, charter hire, ballast bonus and demurrage for the initial term of two years that expired on May 28, 2010.
+After expiration of the initial term, the management fees can be adjusted every year by agreement between us and our Manager.
+As of May 29, 2010 our Manager requested and we have accepted to increase the fee on gross freight, charter hire, ballast bonus and demurrage to 1.25%.

 In addition to the fees described above, we pay our Manager the commissions and fees with respect to vessel purchases and newbuilds described above in "-Vessels, Net" and the commissions with respect to vessel sales described below under "-Gain on Sale of Assets."
+Such commissions and fees remained unchanged.

-Although we have not, within the past five years, deployed our vessels on bareboat charter and do not currently have any plans to deploy our vessels on bareboat charter, under our management agreement, we will also provide our Manager with a fee of \$250 per day per vessel deployed on bareboat charter for providing commercial, technical and administrative services.
-We expect that the amount of our total management fees will increase following the delivery of our six contracted newbuilds and as a result of additional vessel acquisitions.
+Although we have not, within the past six years, deployed our vessels on bareboat charters and do not currently have any plans to deploy our vessels on bareboat charters, under our management agreement, we will also provide our Manager with a fee of \$250 per day per vessel deployed on bareboat charters for providing commercial, technical and administrative services.
+We expect that the amount of our total management fees will increase following the delivery of our nine contracted newbuilds and as a result of additional vessel acquisitions.

-In relation to expenses paid to third parties associated with our being a public company, our financial statements for periods prior to our initial public offering, which was completed in June 2008, show our results of operations as a private company when we did not pay any compensation to our directors and officers.
 As a public company since June 2008, we have incurred additional general and administrative expenses.
-We expect that the primary components of general and administrative expenses, other than the management fees described above, will continue to consist of expenses associated with being a public company, which include the preparation of disclosure documents, legal and accounting costs, incremental director and officer liability insurance costs, director compensation and costs related to compliance with the Sarbanes-Oxley Act of 2002.
+We expect that the primary components of general and administrative expenses, other than the management fees described above, will continue to consist of expenses associated with being a public company, which include the preparation of disclosure documents, legal and accounting costs, including costs related to compliance with the Sarbanes-Oxley Act of 2002, incremental director and officer liability insurance costs and director compensation.